AnshulDhamot17/Containers/README.md

 ## Daemonless Containers

-**Daemonless containers** are containers that you can run and control directly, without needing a background service, called a daemon, to manage them.
+**Daemonless containers** are containers that you can run and control directly, without needing a background service, called a daemon to manage them.

 **Daemon -** A **daemon** is a background program that runs on your computer, helping with specific tasks that usually need to keep running continuously.
 When you start a container using Docker, a background service (the Docker daemon) runs constantly, handling container operations like starting, stopping, and monitoring the container’s state.